All Episodes

 You can have every damn Republican moderate there is.

-I mean, these guys think that I I'll I will personally as an entertainer and the head of the Republican Party, Mr. Former Vice President, according to CNN, I'm gonna see to it that every moderate Republican ends up becoming a Democrat and just make it official.
+I will personally, I mean, these guys think that I will personally, as an entertainer and the head of the Republican Party, Mr. Former Vice President, according to CNN, I'm going to see to it that every moderate Republican ends up becoming a Democrat and just make it official.

 Damn right, no room at our inn.